smartjourneymining/probabilistic_games/Docker_README.md

 *Important:* Please note that the produced png's for Fig. 5 and 7 are not equal to those in the paper.
 The used Sankey library allows adjusting the nodes in the plot before saving the image to improve readability.
 Therefore, *.html files are additionally generated which allow adjusting the nodes to the layout seen in the paper.

-*Docker-Desktop* limits the available RAM automatically by 8GB, which is not sufficient.
-Please increase the limit to the maximum, at least 25 GB.
-In our experiments, MacOS based systems seemed to require more memory than Linux based systems.

 ## Smoke-free test
 To ensure the successful installation and correct execution, please run the image under the short execution setting and confirm that no errors where thrown.